Rokasl/CS408_project/report/source/11_chapter_4.md

                     Expr -- code that makes use of reference --  the WithRef stack frame is the handler for Get and :=
 ```
+Each of the operations were carefully selected, where their implementation in the Abstract Machine
+varies significantly.
+Because the implementation of these operations will be generalized in the final
+system, for instance, code for sum of two expressions will cope with all arithmetic calculations of two
+expressions.

 ### Compiler